kosl/ihipp-examples/docs/week1.md

 Explore the whole C code in the notebook and run it.
 Are the results as you expected?

-Now, compare the OpenMP code in Fortran:
+Now, compare the OpenMP code in Fortran with the code in C and identify the differences in the syntax of OpenMP directives (constructs) and clauses.

 ~~~fortran
 !$OMP PARALLEL SHARED(A,B,C,CHUNK) PRIVATE(I)